alee2187/circumbinary-transits/README.md

 ### simulation.py

 This file houses the main simulation, which takes a given circumbinary system and prints the number of transits of the planet over each star per epoch.
 The code is set to three epochs, but this can be changed.
+There is also functionality to graph the orbits of the system in 3D.

 ### kepler16b.txt